IBNUL ALI KHAN

 B.P.T.C.
 (Bar Professional Training Course), The University of the West of England (2015)

 Accredited Civil & Commercial Mediator, The Alternative Dispute Resolution Group (England) (2015)

 LL.B.
 (Bachelors of Laws), University of London (2014)

 Prior to moving back to the United States in 2015, Ibnul pursued an LL.B.
 (Bachelors of Laws), followed by the B.P.T.C.
 (Bar Professional Training Course) to become qualified as a Barrister in England and Wales.
 Ibnul is also licensed as a Civil and Commercial Mediator by the Alternative Dispute Resolution Group.

 Ibnul earned his LL.M. in U.S. Law in 2017 from George Mason University, Antonin Scalia Law School, in United States law.
 Ibnul joined the firm in June 2017.
 Ibnul works on various civil cases in both state and federal courts, handling a substantial portion of the firm's complex litigation cases and appellate work.

-His practice includes assisting clients, national and international, with business and commercial litigation, real estate matters, creditor and debtor rights, affirmative immigration petitions, administrative investigations, appeals, and enforcing money judgments.
+His practice includes assisting clients, national and international, with business and commercial litigation, contract, business, and shareholder disputes, business torts, employment law, real estate matters, creditor and debtor rights, affirmative immigration petitions, administrative investigation and appeals, and enforcing money judgments.

 Ibnul also teaches Constitutional law as an Adjunct Professor at Antonin Scalia Law School.